HaiderMalikk/Mood-Atlas-ALT-Version/README.md

 - **Python AI Backend**:
   - Processes user prompts and location data.
   - Uses **Flask** for API endpoints.
 So that the nextjs and python backend can communicate with each other.
   - Leverages **ChatGPT’s LLM** to generate personalized place recommendations.
-  - Incorporates **text embeddings** for semantic understanding of user input.
-  - Returns coordinates (from Google Places API) to pinpoint locations on the map.

 - **Spring Boot Backend**:
   - Manages user data (e.g., name, email) via **SQL** and **Postman**.